Vietnam.vn - Nền tảng quảng bá Việt Nam

 Acknowledging the challenge is huge, Mr. Mai shared that the entire city has set up clear groups to carry out this plan.

 In addition, the implementation of Resolution 98 on special mechanisms for the city will also help this locality accelerate the disbursement of public investment in the near future.
-Because Ho Chi Minh City will have a basis to issue a list of projects to be implemented, thereby, implementing one step ahead of the investigation, survey, verification of land origin, and removing obstacles for site clearance.
+Because Ho Chi Minh City will have a basis to issue a list of projects to be implemented, thereby, implementing one step ahead in investigating, surveying, verifying the origin of land, and removing obstacles for site clearance.

-According to the Ho Chi Minh City Department of Planning and Investment, in the first 8 months of the year, the index of industrial production (IIP) increased by 2.8% over the same period (4 key industries increased by 6%); total retail sales of goods and service revenue increased by 7.6%; total tourism revenue increased by 44.3%; and cargo output through seaports increased by 3.85%.
+According to the Ho Chi Minh City Department of Planning and Investment, in the first eight months of the year, the index of industrial production (IIP) increased by 2.8% over the same period (four key industries increased by 6%); total retail sales of goods and service revenue increased by 7.6%; total tourism revenue increased by 44.3%; and cargo output through seaports increased by 3.85%.

 Phuong Anh